lymburn/piccollage-minesweeper/README.md

 2. Build and run in a simulator or device that is **at least as large as the iPhone 6**.
 I did not dynamically size the board by device so the minimum device size for optimal gameplay is the iPhone 6.
 3. Select a level in the start screen.
 4. Click/tap the tiles until a mine is hit or victory achieved.
 Remember, holding down is the method to place a flag.
 Press the restart button or choose a new difficulty to keep playing!

+## Tests
+Note that unit tests for the Board.swift functionalities are also included with 98% coverage.